 SO MANY OF US INCREDIBLE BEINGS ARE STILL LOOKING FOR ANSWERS – from the outside world, from gurus, from books, from leaders,…..

 And if some or these leaders says something true: “You alone are responsible for your life.
 You alone can make a choice.”, they get angry or sad or frustrated.

 “No, this can’t be it.
 There must be somebody else making a better choice for me.”

 Don’t get me wrong.

-I am looking somebody making a choice for me so many times…
+I am looking for somebody making choices for me all the f*cking time.

 I am a human.
 A lot of times I am tired or hungry or confused or not willing to make a decision… I, too, want to belong to a tribe – and ‘let them decide’.

 But: I don’t blame.
 I am aware that ‘I can do better’.
 I can be a little bit more compassionate and understanding towards the person in front of me in this very moment.